-299 Hence, the oscillatory behavior does not show up in the absence of proton decoupling.
-There are two 300 reasons for that.
-First, the multiple proton-carbon couplings give rise to a set of ZQC frequencies, instead 301 of a unique frequency in the presence of decoupling.
+299 The oscillatory behavior does not show up in the absence of proton decoupling.
+There are two reasons 300 for that.
+First, the multiple proton-carbon couplings give rise to a set of ZQC frequencies, instead of a 301 unique frequency in the presence of decoupling.
 Second and more importantly, proton-carbon-13 302 couplings prevent the carbon subsystem from reaching the strong-coupling regime.
 Thus, the amplitude 303 of coherent evolutions is drastically reduced (see Eq.
-7) and becomes negligible (Figure 5A).
-As a result, 304 in experiments without decoupling the ZQC decays because of inhomogeneous broadening of the ZQC 305 evolution frequency, i.e. relaxation.
+7) and becomes negligible (Fig. 5.A).
+As a result, in 304 experiments without decoupling the ZQC decays because of inhomogeneous broadening of the ZQC 305 evolution frequency, i.e. relaxation.
 We would like to stress that the ZQC of interest is excited by the field 306 jump, which is identical for experiments with and without proton decoupling at low field.
 However, the 307 ZQC does not reveal itself and does not give rise to efficient polarization transfer in the experiment 308 without decoupling.